Find Affordable College Courses

 Full Allied Health Professions at Nova Southeastern University Report

-University of Missouri - Columbia did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #23 on the list.
-Located in the midsize city of Columbia, Mizzou is a public school with a very large student population.
+University of Missouri - Columbia landed the #23 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
+Located in the city of Columbia, Mizzou is a public school with a fairly large student population.

 Of the 67 students majoring in allied health at Mizzou, 27% are male and 73% are female.